Ansible2/sqf-language-rework/configuration/grammars/docs/commands/isDamageAllowed.md

 A getter for `allowDamage` command.
 The command indicates if damage is allowed at current `local`ity, hence local effect of the command.
-For complete solution for being able to tell whether or not an object can be damaged at current locality see <See HashLink Reference Example 1>.
+For complete solution for being able to tell whether or not an object can be damaged at current locality see *(Reference HashLink "#Example 1")*.

 ---